vexown/CleanBlinkyTemplate_FreeRTOS/Application/README.md

-# RemoteFinger application based on Raspberry Pico W running the FreeRTOS system
+# This is a template application based on Raspberry Pico W running the FreeRTOS system